-- FOR the election of each of the four nominees as directors; - FOR the reappointment of PricewaterhouseCoopers LLP as the auditors of the Corporation and the authorization of the directors to fix their remuneration;
+- FOR the election of each of the five nominees as directors; and - FOR the reappointment of MNP LLP as the auditors of the Corporation and the authorization of the directors to fix their remuneration; - FOR the special resolution authorizing the board of directors of the Corporation, in its sole discretion, to change the name of the Corporation to SOPerior Fertilizer Corp., or such other similar name as the board of directors determines; and - FOR the approval of all unallocated stock options under the Corporation's stock option plan.

 The accompanying form of proxy or VIF confers discretionary authority upon the management proxy nominees named therein in respect of amendments or variations to matters identified in the Notice of Meeting or any other matters that may properly come before the Meeting or any adjournment or postponement thereof.
 As of the date of this Circular, management of the Corporation is not aware of any such amendments, variations or other matters to come before the Meeting.
-However, if any amendments, variations or other matters which are not now known to management should properly come before the Meeting or any adjournment or postponement thereof, the Common Shares represented by proxies in favour of the management nominees named in the enclosed form of proxy or VIF will be voted on such matters in accordance with the best judgment of the proxy nominees.
+However, if any amendments, variations or other matters which are not now known to management should properly come before the Meeting or any adjournment thereof, the Common Shares represented by proxies in favour of the management nominees named in the enclosed form of proxy or VIF will be voted on such matters in accordance with the best judgment of the proxy nominees.